jdiazc2000/Woola-Commerce/README.md

 ## Installation 💡
 - npm install
-To install all the Node Modules.
+To install all Node Modules.

 - npm start
 Runs the app in the development mode.